symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

    mkdir data

-And finally fire up the server!
+And finally fire up the client!

 .. code-block:: bash